Subscribe to our newsletters!

 Former West Shore law office sold

 The former Camp Hill office of Reager and Adler law firm was sold for $1.7 million to Community Options, a Princeton, New Jersey-based nonprofit that provides housing and job opportunities to people with disabilities, according to Bill Rothman, founder of Lemoyne-based RSR Realtors.
 Rothman represented the seller, the estate of the late attorney David Reager.
-Community Options has an existing office […]
+Community Options has an existing […]

 To access this post, you must purchase biznewsPA Subscription or biznewsPA Team Subscriptions.